zingale/phy504/_sources/cxx-simple-container.rst.txt

       auto c2 = fill_new();

-   we might expect that the compiler would do a move constructor here, but instead it does return value optimization.
+   we might expect that the compiler would do a move constructor here, but instead it does `return value optimization <https://en.wikipedia.org/wiki/Copy_elision>`_.
 We can disable this with LLVM as:

    .. prompt:: bash